AP Explains: How Spain-Catalonia standoff has evolved

 REINING IN THE REBELS

 On paper, Spain seems to have the upper hand.
-By law, it's entitled to take control of any of its regions and suspend their self-governing powers if they are seen to disobey their obligations to the state.
-A more extreme option would be to have the national parliament declare a state of emergency in Catalonia, suspend civil rights and even impose martial law.

-Dialogue is a third option — which EU officials have urged — but both sides seem to want their trains to crash head-on first and see who comes out worse.
+By law, it's entitled to take control of any of its regions and suspend their self-governing powers if they disobey their obligations to the state.
+The national parliament could declare a state of emergency in Catalonia, suspend civil rights and even impose martial law.
+Dialogue is a another option — which EU officials and other bodies have urged — but Spain has said Catalonia has to drop the independence idea first.